Referral Services

 Additional support resources at the following website.

 PCC maintains drug prevention information and resources in cooperation with the referral sources in the community.
 We also have information concerning alcohol abuse prevention.
-These resources are available to all employees and students at all campuses.
-You can obtain information and confidential referrals by contacting the Vice President of Student Success’ Administrative Assistant at 719.549.3080.
+These resources are available to all employees and students at all campuses and sites.
+You can obtain information and confidential referrals by visiting the following resource webpages:

 Mental Health & Substance Abuse Issues